chudson121/APIMigrator/README.md

 ## Prompt 4

 if no command line arguments are provided can you ouput a helpful set of instructions on how to properly use this app

+## Prompt 5

+I received this error "You tried to access openai.ChatCompletion, but this is no longer supported in openai>=1.0.0 - see the README at https://github.com/openai/openai-python for the API." eventually had to manually fix this "response = client.chat.completions.create("

+## Prompt 6

+how do i make vscode terminal use the virtual environment by default in my project

+## Prompt 7

+Ran out of the free gpt-4o runs flipped over to Claude "I am getting this "Error calling OpenAI API: 'ChatCompletion' object is not subscriptable""

+## Prompt 8

+i need to modify the code so that when the typescript_code step runs it creates a typescript file with just the code in it and then make the new .ts file available to the refactor, logging, security and final review steps

+## Example
+python .\APIMigrator.py "E:\SourceCode\CHHJIT\hunkware-API\v1\accounts\addresses.get.php"  "E:\SourceCode\CHHJIT\Migration"